castamos/cmdprove/ROADMAP.md

 also provides generic utility functions that can be used to simplify the code of this project.

+## Add unit and integration tests for the test framework itself

+Currently, the only existing tests are the code examples in the documentation, these are good integration tests; however more tests are needed to fully cover the test framework, especially negative tests to ensure the framework correctly identifies and reports any failure in tests.

 ## Make output fully TAP compliant

 This will help integrate this test framework into automated pipelines.